Important Changes to Shipping Regulations and Method

 Whiskey consignments to North America are suspended.

 Regrettably, no trade agreement currently exists between the European Union (of which Scotland is currently a member) and the United States of America or Canada for personal consumer alcohol imports.
-As such, alcohol imports from European Union member states into North America by air freight are now strictly prohibited.
+As such, alcohol imports from the European Union into North America by air freight are now strictly prohibited.
 This is enforced by freight Customs Officers in these countries, ultimately the Department of the Treasury (USA) & respective Provincial Liquor Boards (Canada).

 What happens if you ship air freight whiskey to USA or Canada?